available

 -

-<p><span>The new G8 EPIRB provides faster detection, superior positioning accuracy and a much faster rescue of people or vessels in distress. </span>Once the EPIRB (Emergency Position Indicating Radio Beacon) has been triggered, it sends a signal to a network of COPAS-SARSAT satellites on the 406 MHz frequency.
+<p>The new generation of EPIRB Smartfind G8 beacons use GNSS receivers and are fully MEOSAR compatible, allowing for greater accuracy and speed of location.
+It is a dual-frequency beacon with manual activation.
+Once the EPIRB (Emergency Position Indicating Radio Beacon) is triggered, it sends a signal to a network of COPAS-SARSAT satellites on the 406 MHz frequency.
 The alert is very quickly triggered if the beacon's position is transmitted with the distress signal (GPS).</p>

-<h2>Features of the EPIRB Smartfind G8 Automatic</h2>
+<h2>Features of the EPIRB Smartfind G8</h2>

 unavailable